twilio-professional-services/flex-project-template/README.md

 ## setup-local-environment

-convenience script for simplyfying local setup and development, triggered as part of an `npm install` at the root of the repository
+convenience script for simplifying local setup and development, triggered as part of an `npm install` at the root of the repository

 ## generate-env